Q. What is the minimum age to scuba dive in Maui for kids?

 Q. What will I see?

-Q. How many divers go in a group?
+Q. How many divers go in a group in Maui?

-A. Our dive groups are small we only take 1-5 divers at a time.
-Unless it is your own group and you want to go as a group of more.
+A. Maui dive group size is 1-5 scuba divers in the Intro Dive Class.
+6 divers in our certified diver group dives.
+Our dive groups are always small.
+Unless it is your own group and you want to go as a group of more we can accommodate that.